 By this point I was devouring anything I could about interviewing.
 I smashed through thousands of podcast episodes in the process of wondering, “how does everyone else do it?”
 Podcasts, books, online courses… Everywhere I turned I found something new to work on in my own journey.

 In the fall of 2018 I had about 30 interviews published on the podcast.
 I was getting comfortable travelling by plane, train and automobile, being invited into people’s lives to capture the Movers Mindset interviews.
 I was invited to the North American Art of Retreat, a Parkour leadership retreat, in the Cascade mountains outside of Seattle.
 There I did a series of interviews with the event’s presenters and organizers, and handed those recordings off for Art of Retreat to create their own podcast.

 Meanwhile, the Movers Mindset episode numbers kept climbing and I’ve been branching out to interview more challenging guests; challenging for me as I’m forced to converse and discuss topics I know less and less about, but which none the less intrigue me endlessly.
 In the fall of 2019, this time with help from some of the Movers Mindset team, I was invited back to Art of Retreat.
 There, we did a second series of interviews for Art of Retreat’s podcast.
-Today (circa 2020) I’ve done over 100 interviews… and I’m certain I still have no idea what I’m doing.
+Today (circa 2020) I’ve done over 150 recorded interviews and conversations… and every time I find new things to explore and learn.

 I have another fun podcast based on my ever-growing collection of quotes.
 You can search for “Little Box of Quotes” wherever you normally listen to podcasts, and the related posts here on my blog are tagged, as you might expect, Little Box of Quotes.